 If you would like to use their videos for commercial purposes, say, include ads in the creation containing this footage, you’ll have to buy the Extended license at a small fee.

 SplitShire is known for its variety in scenic aerial video footage.
-You won’t find only aerial footage, but that’s what is most dominant on the site.
+You will not find only aerial footage, but that’s what is most dominant on the site.
 The environments captured are really charming pieces.
 You’ll find fine skylines as captured at different times of day, captivating landscapes, aerial views of mountains, sea footage and more.

 The videos can be downloaded without setting up an account.
-Matter of fact, there’s no provision for accounts set up so all you need to do is visit the site, download what you need and be on your way.
+Matter of fact, there’s no provision for accounts set up.
+So all you need to do is visit the site, download what you need and be on your way.